tk755/q/README.md

     q [command] TEXT [options]
     ```

 - `q` stores the output to the clipboard so you can paste it wherever you need it.
-This only works on non-headless environments (no VMs and Docker containers).
-Check [here](https://pyperclip.readthedocs.io/en/latest/index.html#not-implemented-error) if it doesn't.
+This only works on non-headless environments (no VMs and Docker containers), check [here](https://pyperclip.readthedocs.io/en/latest/index.html#not-implemented-error) if it doesn't.

 ## Commands